saitejasrivilli/vllm-throughput-benchmark/README.md

 ![LLM inference throughput comparison](throughput_comparison.png)

+---

-### Analysis
+### Throughput Analysis

-Hugging Face generation shows limited throughput scaling due to static batching and sequential request handling.
+Hugging Face generation shows limited scaling as concurrency increases due to static batching and largely sequential request handling.

-vLLM scales more effectively under concurrent load by dynamically batching token generation and efficiently managing the KV cache.
+vLLM scales more effectively under concurrent load by dynamically batching token generation and managing the KV cache efficiently.
 The largest gains appear at moderate to high concurrency, which better reflects real-world LLM serving scenarios.

+While vLLM provides limited benefit at very low concurrency, it significantly improves GPU utilization as request volume increases.

+---

+## Queueing Effects Under Staggered Arrivals

+To simulate real API traffic, requests were issued using a staggered arrival process rather than fixed batches.
+This models bursty user behavior and queueing effects commonly seen in production systems.

+Measured end-to-end latencies using vLLM:

+- P50 latency: ~48 ms
+- P95 latency: ~88 ms
+- P99 latency: ~115 ms

+These results show that vLLM maintains low median latency while tail latency increases gradually under bursty load due to queueing and batching.
+This reflects an expected tradeoff in production systems where batching improves throughput at the cost of higher tail latency.

+---

+## Cost Implications

+Using measured throughput and an estimated GPU cost of $0.35 per hour (typical on-demand T4 pricing), cost per million tokens was calculated.

+- Hugging Face: ~$6.23 per million tokens
+- vLLM: ~$1.74 per million tokens

+This represents an approximate **3.6× reduction in cost per token** when using vLLM under concurrent load.

+These results highlight why optimized inference engines are critical for cost-effective LLM deployment at scale.

+---

 ## How to Run

+1. Open `vllm_throughput_benchmark.ipynb` in Google Colab
+2. Enable GPU runtime
-Open `vllm_throughput_benchmark.ipynb` in Google Colab, enable GPU runtime, and run all cells from top to bottom.
+3. Run all cells from top to bottom

+All benchmarks are designed to run on free-tier Colab GPUs.

+---

+## Limitations and Tradeoffs

+- vLLM provides limited benefit at very low concurrency
+- Aggressive batching increases tail latency
+- GPU memory limits cap maximum batch size on free-tier hardware

+These constraints reflect real-world production tradeoffs rather than benchmark artifacts.

+---

 ## Motivation

-Most LLM performance issues in production come from inference pipelines rather than model quality.
-This project focuses on understanding and measuring inference behavior under realistic serving conditions.
+Most performance and cost issues in real LLM systems come from inference pipelines rather than model quality.
+This project focuses on understanding how batching, queueing, and KV cache behavior affect throughput, latency, and cost in realistic serving scenarios.

+---

+## Summary

+This project demonstrates:
+- Practical LLM inference benchmarking
+- Throughput and latency tradeoff analysis
+- Queueing behavior under bursty traffic
+- Cost-aware evaluation of inference frameworks

+The results show why vLLM is better suited than naive generation pipelines for scalable, production-grade LLM serving.